jIdle/WebAssembly-AVL-Tree/README.md

 * The data structure allows for generic data types with the condition that the data type implements the **Less** function.
 This condition is what enables the tree to compare and sort without knowing the underlying type of the data it stores.

 Next up:
-1. Add as many types as reasonably possible to the list of types which implement Less.
-Should make the tree more flexible.
-2. Fix the test code.
+1. Fix the test code.
 While it gets the job done, it's the first test code I'v ever written so it's pretty bad.
+2. Rework all display functions so that they no longer output to terminal, but instead return the data in the order to be displayed.
+3. Make syscall/js code conditionally compiled.
+Some people may want to use it, others might not since the package is experimental or something.
+Would be better if the sections of this library utilizing the syscall/js code were optional.

+Problems:
+* Display functions do not currently function in tandem with the Javascript wrapper functions.